Core-2-Extreme/Video_player_for_3DS/library/01_libctru_build.md

 # Build a custom libctru library

-It works on WSL Ubuntu 20.04, is should also work on real Ubuntu. \
+It works on Ubuntu 24.04, it should also work on WSL. \
-As of this writing, we are using `devkitARM r64-2`. \
+As of this writing, we are using `devkitARM r65-1`. \
 For more information, see [README](../README.md#build).

 * **⚠️Install [devkitpro](00_devkitpro_install.md) first.⚠️**